marwahfaraj/Automobile_Price_Prediction/README.md

 ![](image/high_low_price.png)

 ## Machine Learning
-After using different machine learning algorithms, the Gradient Boosting Regressor gave the best accuracy score and here is a comparison between their scores:
+After using different machine learning algorithms, the Random Forest Algorithm gave the best R^2 score and here is a comparison between their scores:
 ![](image/score_table.png)